 A non-tenure-track Assistant Professor of Practice position is open in the School.
 Please see the announcement for details.

-The Department offers weekly seminars by faculty from departments throughout the United States and beyond describing the latest advances in their fields.
+The School hosts weekly seminars from 4:00 pm to 5:00 pm in Neckers 240 unless otherwise noted.
+These seminars feature speakers from universities throughout the United States and beyond describing the latest advances in their fields.